ChetanXpro/Full-stack/README.md

 ### Frontend (Client)

 - **React**: TaskMate's frontend is built using React, a popular JavaScript library for building user interfaces.
+- **Librarys**: I have only used basic libraries like Axios.
+I decided to complete this project without using any external libraries.
 - **TypeScript**: TypeScript is used for static typing and improved developer tooling.
 - **Tailwind CSS**: Tailwind CSS is utilized for styling, allowing for a responsive and visually appealing design.
 - **React Query**: The application uses React Query for managing API data fetching and state.